gapy04/3040Crypto/api.md

 ## API description
 The API for 3040Crypto allows users to access market trends and their account information.
 It also allows users to find out which currency is trending.
-They can check which date the currency peaked/ plummetted and the value of the currency at those times
+They can check which date the currency peaked/plummetted and the value of the currency at those times.

 ## Endpoints
 ### Getting Trends